Skip to main content

 • Rune readings!

 The performance and demonstration schedule is the same for both days.
-The Sons of Norway will be selling cookies and chocolate bars.
+The Sons of Norway will be selling cookies.
 For a more substantial fare, the food truck Caribbean Cruiser will have delicious lunches for purchase.
 While entrance to the festival is free, there is a cost for snacks, food, and other items sold by vendors.

 TimeEvents